-Glaucoma is a medical condition where the optic nerve in the back of the eye becomes damaged usually from elevated eye pressures.
-The optic nerve acts as a cable transmitting images from the eyeball to the brain.
+Glaucoma is a group of eye diseases that can cause vision loss and blindness by damaging the optic nerve in the back of the eye.
+The optic nerve acts as a cable transmitting images from the eye to the brain.
 Glaucoma is the second leading cause of blindness worldwide behind cataracts.
-Not just one condition, it is a group of conditions with a common endpoint of optic nerve damage and side vision loss.
-When detected early, it can be treated with the hope of maintaining whatever vision is left at the time of diagnosis.
-Unfortunately, for many patients, they are asymptomatic until they have severe damage.
-When detected at a late stage, one is often left with tunnel vision and eventually no vision.
-Risk factors for glaucoma include older age, African American race, and family history.
+Not just one condition, it is a group of conditions with a common endpoint of optic nerve damage and side (peripheral) vision loss.
+When detected early, it can be treated with the goal of stopping the progression and maintaining the vision where it is at the time of diagnosis.
+Unfortunately, for many patients, they have no symptoms until they have severe damage.
+When detected at a late stage, one is often left with tunnel vision.
+Left untreated, glaucoma can eventually cause blindness.

 How Do You Diagnose Glaucoma?

 Glaucoma detection involves getting your eyes examined on a regular basis.
-During a comprehensive eye examination, eye pressures and optic nerves are checked.
+During a comprehensive dilated eye examination, eye pressures and optic nerves are checked.
 If eye pressures are abnormally high or the optic nerves have a suspicious appearance suggestive for glaucoma, further testing is performed.
 These include checking central corneal thickness (the thickness of the windshield of the eye), visual fields (to check for side vision loss), optic nerve imaging (to detect loss/thinning of optic nerve tissue/structures), optic nerve photographs (for future comparison), and gonioscopy (looking at the internal drainage angle to determine if access to it is narrow).
-If there are abnormalities on the visual field, optic nerve imaging, or both, these usually indicate optic nerve damage and glaucoma.
-Treatment is then instituted to slow down or prevent further damage and to maintain whatever side vision is left.
+If there are abnormalities detected, these usually indicate optic nerve damage and glaucoma.
+Treatment is then indicated to slow down or prevent further damage.
+Treatment won't undo any damage to your vision, but it can stop it from getting worse.

 Treatments for Glaucoma?